keyboardsamurai/voicemessage-bot/Readme.md

 - Transcribe audio from YouTube video URLs sent to the bot using existing subtitles or by downloading the video and converting it to audio
 - Summarize the transcribed text upon user request
 * Can be run locally, or as a Docker container
-* Uses [Dotenv](https://github.com/cdimascio/dotenv-java) to load environment variables from a `.env` file, so it can be run locally without having to set environment variables
+* Uses [Dotenv](https://github.com/cdimascio/dotenv-kotlin) to load environment variables from a `.env` file, so it can be run locally without having to set environment variables

 ## Prerequisites

-- Java 17 or higher
+- JDK 17 or higher
 - Maven
 - FFmpeg
 - yt-dlp